fvidalf/ipre-debate-agentes-back/API_DOCUMENTATION.md

 ## Overview

 The Debate Agents API is a FastAPI-based backend service that orchestrates AI-powered debates between multiple agents.
-Each agent has unique profiles and backgrounds, and they engage in structured debates on specified topics using GPT-4o-mini for reasoning and stance-aware SBERT for semantic understanding.
+Each agent has unique profiles and backgrounds, and they engage in structured debates on specified topics using GPT-4o-mini for reasoning and configurable embedding models for semantic understanding.

+### Supported Embedding Models

+The API supports multiple embedding models for calculating sentence similarities:

+- **OpenRouter** (default): Uses OpenAI's text-embedding-3-small via OpenRouter API
+- **ONNX MiniLM**: Lightweight local inference using ONNX runtime

+For detailed setup instructions, see the [Embedding Models Documentation](docs/embedding-models.md).

 ## Base URL